PowerShell/Community-Blog/Posts/2023/05/Porting-GeneratePassword-From-C#.md

 }
 ```

-Pretty simple method, with one parameter, only the operator's name needs to change.
+Pretty simple method, with one parameter, only the operator's name needs to change.<br>
 Let's use an inline function:

 ```powershell